arcbtc/bowser-bitcoin-hardware-wallet/README.md

 ## Disclaimer

-Project is out of beta and ready for use, but use at your own risk.<br/>
+Project is out of beta and ready for use, but use at your own risk.
-Bowser wallet is like a cold storage paper wallet, if someone gets the device they could take your funds, the wallet details are NOT secure on the device.<br/>
+Bowser wallet is like a cold storage paper wallet, if someone gets the device they could take the funds, the wallet details are NOT secure on the device.
-The risk/use profile of bowser is storing in a secure location as you would with a paper wallet, but with the option to sign transactions via PSBTs.
+The risk/use profile of Bowser is storing in a secure location as you would with a paper wallet, but Bowser gives the option to sign transactions via PSBTs.

 ## Latest version